Pat Graham (photographer): Early work/life

-In January 1992, Graham relocated to Washington, DC, becoming immersed in the local underground music community.
+In January 1992, Graham relocated to Washington, D.C., becoming immersed in the local underground music community.
 It was in Washington that Graham first earned wide recognition for his efforts documenting the riot grrrl movement, including his seminal photography of Bikini Kill.
 Over the next ten years, Graham toured internationally with bands such as Modest Mouse, Tortoise, June of 44, and The Make-Up, capturing their traveling experiences, as well as shooting promotional photographs for the artists.

 In 1997, Graham collaborated with photographer Cynthia Connolly and created an exhibition called DC People with their Cars and on Stage.
 The show featured Connolly's portraits of DC musicians with their cars and Graham's pictures of the same musicians playing live.
 The exhibition traveled throughout the US and Europe from 1997 – 2000.

-In 2001, he was Artist-in-Residence at the Grange Hall in Wakefield, RI.
+In 2001, he was Artist-in-Residence at the Grange Hall in Wakefield, Rhode Island.

 Relocation to London and 96 Gillespie

 In 2000, Graham relocated to London, England, and established with Melanie Standage the non-profit gallery 96 Gillespie, a converted post office.
 The mission of 96 Gillespie is to “...establish dialogue between US and UK artists.”
-Concurrent to the development of the new gallery, in 2003 Graham began to expand into commercial photography by collaborating with Anomaly NYC and Umbro on a series of works pertaining to each of England's football teams’ away shirts.
+Concurrent to the development of the new gallery, in 2003 Graham began to expand into commercial photography by collaborating with Anomaly NYC and Umbro on a series of works pertaining to each of England's football teams' away shirts.
 This work led to shooting sporting events and professional athletes.

-In 2007, while at 96 Gillespie, the band Modest Mouse again hired Graham, this time to provide a photoblog for the band for their next two year's worth of activity.
+In 2007, while at 96 Gillespie, the band Modest Mouse again hired Graham, this time to provide a photoblog for the band for their next two years' worth of activity.
 As the band's popularity was at its greatest during this period, the photoblog generated considerable attention for Graham, and his own reputation expanded into a new audience.
 This did not prohibit Graham from publishing his first book of select works, Silent Pictures (Akashic Books, 2007).

 Recent work

 Chronicle Books published in 2011 Graham's second book, Instrument.
 Graham describes the book as documenting “...musicians and their instruments and the stories behind what they mean to them”.
 Amazon awarded the book a Best Book Cover for 2011.
 In that same year, the guitarist Johnny Marr (The Smiths, Modest Mouse, others) and the sunglasses company Ray Ban selected Graham for the Ray Band Raw Sounds Project, a collaboration between notable rock artists and the company.
 The work was exhibited in Hong Kong, New York, and in London.

 Further select commercial photography clients include Anomaly, Apple, BBC, CABE, Converse, Darling Dept, Focus Group, Hard Rock Hotel, Less Rain Design, Libre Design, Not Actual Size, Poker Stars, Raen Optics, Tottenham Hotspur Football Club, Umbro, The Victoria & Albert Museum, and Wolff Olins.

-Graham continues to work with Johnny Marr and other musicians. powerHouse Books (Brooklyn, NY) will publish Graham's third book, Modest Mouse 1992-2010, in fall of 2014.
+Graham continues to work with Johnny Marr and other musicians.
+PowerHouse Books (Brooklyn) will publish Graham's third book, Modest Mouse 1992-2010, in fall of 2014.